Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 ## Why Amazon Connect?

-* I have attempted to consolidate all of the points here.
+* I have attempted to consolidate all architecture topic here.
 Let me know in the comment section below if i have missed anything!
-* Also, given the scale and maturity of AWS, Amazon connect really shines in many architecture design aspects, which makes it easy to recommend this product.
+* Also, given the scale and maturity of AWS, Amazon connect really shines in many architecture design aspects, which makes it easier to recommend this product.

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/2145211/93235911-30693d80-f74c-11ea-966b-c5ac04e7f63f.png">